y9san9/public-vault/content/content/digital-epidemic.md

 ## Imagine

 First, I am going to elaborate a little about the 'Epidemic' part.
 Imagine a new desease got discovered, lets say Covid-2077.
 There are no symptoms: no fever, no sneezing, no pain anywhere.
-Except one: you start to sleep 8 hours more.
-So, if you sleep 6 hours a day, it adds up to 14 hours of sleep.
-You got ~50% less time with activity.
+Except one: you start to sleep 7 hours more.
+So, if you sleep 7 hours a day, it adds up to 14 hours of sleep.
+You got ~40% less time with activity.
 Most of you probably _should_ sleep more, so it is even worse.

-50% less sleep means 50% less time to live.
+40% less time with activity means 40% less time to live.
 But it gets worse.
 We have to do our jobs.
-Optimistic case is that is takes 4 hours a day for you and after doing the math Covid-2077 takes 60% of your free time.
+Optimistic case is that the work takes 4 hours a day for you, and after doing the math Covid-2077 takes 50% of your free time.
 But for some people...
 I used to work at big tech company...
 You have to drive 1 hour to the workplace, then 8 hours workday, then 1 hour back.
-I don't even count lunch that may be an additional hour not included in the workday.
+I don't even count lunch time that may be an additional hour (and not included in the workday).
 For such people this desease will take ALL their free time.
 Really, just see:

-- 6 hours: base sleep
+- 7 hours: base sleep
-- +8 hours: increased sleep due to the imaginary desease _= 14 hours_
+- +7 hours: increased sleep due to the imaginary desease = _14 hours_
 - +2 hours: commuting = _16 hours_
 - +8 hours: work = _24 hours_

-So you this thing may eat somewhere from 60% to 100% of your free time.
+So this thing may eat somewhere from 50% to 100% of your free time.
 Its that time where you truly living your life.
-And maybe it doesn't seem very dramatic when you think about it in terms of 24-hours, but you can convert that to the years of living.
-If you remove 6 hours a day for sleep and 4 hours for work, you got average amount of conscious living somewhere about 40-50 years.
+And maybe it doesn't seem very dramatic when you think about it in terms of 24-hours, but you can convert that in the years of living.
+If you remove 7 hours a day for sleep and 4 hours for work, you got average amount of conscious living somewhere around 40-50 years.
 Again, you might remove more if you sleep or work more.
-This desease is going to decrease this conscious lifetime form 40-50 years to 0-30 years.
+This desease is going to decrease this conscious lifetime from 40-50 years to 0-30 years.
 I wouldn't want to get one!

 ## It's happening now!

-Average screen time in the world is 10+ hours.
+Average screen time in the world is 7 hours a day.
 That's average, guys...
 Not some max time.
 Of course a lot of you will work and that's also screen time.
-But those of you who work in IT may often get distracted, so I think counting 8 hours in the imaginary example is quite right to the actual average data.
-We can argue about my methods of calculation and we can argue whether this is average or not, but I think you agree that a certain group of people drastically reduced their free time.
+But average screen time for IT people is around 10-13 hours, so the claim still holds.
+We can argue about my methods of calculation and whether this is the actual average or not, but I think you agree that a certain group of people drastically reduced their free time.
+And this group of people is not small.

 I believe that we have this epidemic right now.
-Almost everyone in my bubble is subject to this global change (though I agree it's just my bubble).
-I also must mention that the joy that devices give us demotivates working.
-But it's already getting into the area of productivity bullshit, so I am not going to mention this again.
+Almost everyone in my bubble is a subject to this global change (though I agree it's just my bubble).
+I also must mention that the joy that devices give us demotivates doing real stuff.
+But it's already getting into the area of productivity bullshit, so I am not going to go deeper with this.

 ## There is no way you can rollback